 How do systems like Google and Facebook actually work?
 What does it take to build a planet-scale system?
 What can we do today using cloud computing that wasn't possible a decade ago?

-In this course we will look at research underpinning modern cloud and datacenter systems.
-We will read papers from several areas including operating systems, computer networks, and distributed systems.
-We will look at recent application trends including big data analytics, microservice and serverless architectures, and modern machine learning.
+In this course we will look at the research behind modern cloud and datacenter systems.
+We will read recent research papers in operating systems, computer networks, and distributed systems.
+We will look at modern application trends including big data analytics, microservices, serverless architectures, and machine learning.
 Along the way we will learn how to design, implement, and evaluate robust, effective, and efficient systems.
-In addition to learning about cutting-edge systems research, students will get their feet wet with a semester-long group research project.

-Grading for the class will be 15% paper reviews, 15% class discussion, and 70% research project.
+Grading for the class will be 50% paper reviews, 25% presentation, and 25% class participation.